Car Accident - Leg and Ankle Fractures

 Despite her broken leg, plaintiff was able to return to school after several weeks of recuperation, but was precluded from resuming any sports activities.
 She had previously been an active soccer player.
 Plaintiff was unable to return to her part-time jobs during this time.

 Plaintiff recovered reasonably well from her physical injuries, with minor scarring from her operation, but with persistent knee pain and some compromised pulmonary function.
 Plaintiff did, however, continue to suffer psychologically from the post-traumatic stress, which required a period of counseling.
+She had recurrent, intrusive nightmares from the time that she was kept on the ventilator.

 Plaintiff brought claims against the driver of the car she was in and the truck driver.
 The claims against her driver were settled quickly for the policy limits of $50,000.
 The balance of the settlement was paid by the insurer of the pick-up truck after two days of mediation.